 I have given a rough statement of the two-tiered theory I want to focus on, but a bit more fine-tuning may be needed.
-On one picture, all rational doxastic responses applications of correct epistemic rules.
+On one picture, all rational doxastic responses involve applications of correct epistemic rules.
 But there is also a more economical picture on which a doxastic response is rational if it is either an application of a correct epistemic rule, or else it is not prohibited by the correct rules.
 For instance, assume that I correctly suspend judgment about whether I ate caramel cake on my third birthday in circumstances in which I seem to remember that I did, but a reliable testifier says otherwise.
 The testifier then admits to not having a clear memory of the relevant event after all.
 But assume that the correct rules don’t say what I must do in the new circumstances: there is no rule prohibiting me from continuing to suspend judgment on the matter, and there is no rule prohibiting me from believing that I did indeed eat caramel cake on my third birthday.
-The though, then, is that it is rational for me to do either.
-But it to say that if I come to now form the relevant belief about my third birthday, I am following a correct epistemic rule.
+The thought, then, is that it is rational for me to do either.
+But it might seem strained to say that if I come to now form the relevant belief about my third birthday, I am following a correct epistemic rule.
 Hence, proponents of a rule-driven picture need not be committed even to the idea that it is a necessary condition on the rationality of any doxastic state that it has come about through the application of a correct epistemic rule.

 With this qualification on the table, the two-tiered theory of justification I wish to focus on can be formulated as follows: